UsernameAL/securityAI/README.md

 ## The Algorithm

-The explanation of the code is in the code itself
+The explanation of the code is in the code below

 one special thing is that the suspicion of a person is detected by calculating the ratio of the shoulders and wrists

 you can modify this method if you want by using the cordinates from poseNet

-the code

 ```
 #!/usr/bin/python3